 We provide free matinee performances of our Mainstage productions with accompanying pre and post show classroom workshops for Middle and High School students across San Diego County.

 This brilliantly poignant one-woman show stars broadway actor Sara Porkalob in a deeply personal, tour-de-force performance delving into her Filipinx identity, life experiences, and more!
 This is a free program!
 Middle & high school students are encouraged to attend.

 Star of Dragon Mama, Sara Porkalob, along with Diversionary theatre new Director of Education & Community Engagement, Wilfred Paloma, will co-facilitate a post show workshop immediately following the student matinee on September 27.
 It will be a session centered on the power of storytelling and imagination–generating from personal experiences

 We work closely with each participating school and organization to ensure an enriching experience for students and educators alike.

-Our Director of Arts Education and Outreach, Skyler Sullivan, collaborates directly with the classroom teacher on scheduling a pre-show workshop where a Diversionary Teaching Artist visits the classroom to introduce the play’s subject matter and themes to the students using theatre games and an interactive lesson plan.
+Our Director of Education and Community Engagement, Wilfred Paloma, collaborates directly with the classroom teacher on scheduling a pre-show workshop where a Diversionary Teaching Artist visits the classroom to introduce the play’s subject matter and themes to the students using theatre games and an interactive lesson plan.
 We also offer assistance connecting our programming to Common Core Standards.

 Student Matinees are scheduled on Wednesdays, and students are treated to a talk back with members of the cast and creative team immediately following the performance.
 This session is moderated and students are encouraged to ask questions and give feedback on their experience with the performance.